Licensed practical nurse job description sample

 - 1-2 years recent nursing experience

-[Call To Action] Increase the chances of getting more responses to your job ad by closing your LPN job description with call to action.
+[Call To Action] Increase the chances of getting more responses to your job ad by closing your licensed practical nurse job description with call to action.
 Tell candidates how you want them to apply by, for example, applying on the company website or by emailing a resume to a specific person.
 This particular placement has proven to be the most effective.

 Attract quality candidates with the help of top hiring specialists

-After you’ve mastered your job description, there’s more work to be done.
-In order to find the right candidates to consider for your LPN position, you want to ensure your ad gets seen by the right people.
-Make it easier by trusting Monster.
+After you’ve mastered your LPN job description, there’s more work to be done.
+In order to find the right candidates to consider for your position, you want to ensure your ad gets seen by the right people.
+Make it easier with Monster.
 Choose from numerous plans that will accommodate all your hiring needs.
 Get started today.